Skip to content

 Two reserved but optional columns, weight, and description, are described next.
 A third reserved column header, parent is described in the "Hierarchical vocabularies" section.
 You can also add columns that correspond to a vocabulary's field names, just like you do when you assemble your CSV for create tasks, as described in the "Vocabularies with custom fields" section below.

-Two other reserved CSV column headers are weight and description.
+Three other reserved CSV column headers are weight, description, and published.
 All Drupal taxonomy terms have these two fields but populating them is optional.

 • weight is used to sort the terms in the vocabulary overview page in relation to their parent term (or the vocabulary root if a term has no parent).
 Values in the weight field are integers.
 The lower the weight, the earlier the term sorts.
 For example, a value of "0" (zero) sorts the term at the top in relation to its parent, and a value of "100" sorts the term much lower.